 “The Fed has two main objectives for the economy: a strong labor market and stable prices,” says Nicholas LaClair, a pricing analyst and lock desk manager at Embrace Home Loans in Middletown, Rhode Island.

-If those objectives aren’t being met, the FOMC may shift the target federal funds rate higher or lower.
+If those objectives aren’t being met, the FOMC may adjust the target federal funds rate higher or lower.
 The Fed typically aligns the effective federal funds rate with the target rate through open market operations.
-This involves the purchase or sale of securities, specifically government bonds.
+This involves buying or selling securities — specifically government bonds.

 “If the Fed wants to lower the federal funds rate, they will buy securities from banks, which will increase reserves and the money available to lend out,” LaClair says.
 With more money to lend, banks can charge lower interest rates.